 Coconut allergy is relatively rare

 Coconut is a very different plant from peanut or tree nuts.
 The presence of the letters "nut" does not mean that coco-"nut" will trigger an allergic reaction in people allergic to peanut or tree nuts.
 The relative frequency of allergy to peanut and tree nuts (relatively common) compared to those allergic to coconut (very rare) would suggest that the risk of coconut allergy in an individual known to be allergic to peanut or tree nuts is very low, so much so that allergy testing to coconut is not considered as routine.
 At the present time there are no published studies examining how often people allergic to peanut or tree nuts are also allergic to coconut.
 The limited knowledge that we have would suggest that the risk is very low.
 So what to do if you are worried?

 Allergy testing to coconut

-At the time of writing, commercial extracts of coconut are not currently available for skin prick testing in Australia or New Zealand, and currently no single coconut allergen is available for blood allergy testing either.
-If you have concerns about the risk of allergic reactions to other foods (like coconut or other foods), ask your medical specialist Allergist / Clinical Immunologist) about whether skin prick allergy testing or blood allergen specific IgE testing to coconut has become available.
+If you have concerns about the risk of allergic reactions to coconut ask your clinical immunology/allergy specialist about skin prick allergy testing or blood allergen specific IgE testing to coconut.

 Contact dermatitis to coconut is more common than food allergy